-Apple, in their Human Interface Guidelines, offers a collection of more than 1500 symbols for developers and designers to use in their applications.
+Apple, in their Human Interface Guidelines, offers a collection of more than 1500 symbols for Product developers and designers to use in their applications.
 They automatically look amazing in the Dark Mode for they have been optimized for both light and dark UI.

 Tips for effective mobile app dark theme design

 As you must have reckoned, the preparations to provide the users a healthy UI experience is something that both Apple and Google is focusing on through their dark mode design principles.

 But as shared above, not giving dark mode design theme its fair share of attention can do more harm than good.